Introduction to Market penetration

 1. Price Adjustment

 The strategy of Price Adjustment is one of the most widely used market penetration tactics.
-A market penetration example could be lowering the price of a product or service with the aim of increasing sales is a price adjustment tactic.
+A example could be lowering the price of a product or service with the aim of increasing sales is a price adjustment tactic.
 Furthermore, the alteration (increase or decrease) in the price of a product after analyzing the competitors’ products is also a scenario of price adjustment.
 But, in the real sense, this marketing strategy should be used very judiciously as overdoing it can lead to adverse results.
 Like, increasing your price consistently may make the customers believe that you are a company of high-profit motive.
 Decreasing the price too often would make them to believe that your products are of sub-standard quality.

 2. Augmented promotion